-For 2014, SIOP will provide $3,500 to fund the IRC small grant program.
-A subcommittee (of the Awards Committee) will review and administer the IRC Small Grant Award.
+For 2015, SIOP will provide $3,500 to fund the IRC small grant program.
+The International Affairs committee will review and administer the IRC Small Grant.
 Given the specific objective of fostering international cooperation, this subcommittee will include SIOP members from various international locations.

 General Procedures and Policies

 The overarching goal of the IRC Small Grant Program is to provide funding for international, global, or cross-cultural teams from at least 2 different continents.
 Research projects from any area of I-O psychology (e.g., leadership, selection, performance management, motivation, job satisfaction) would be appropriate as long as they have both a significant international element and include significant international collaboration.
 (Example: A cross-cultural study of the antecedents of job satisfaction by a team from Africa, Europe, and Asia.)

 In addition, the principal investigator of the project must be a SIOP Fellow, Member, Associate, International Affiliate, or Student Affiliate.
 Proposals submitted with a Student Affiliate as the principal investigator must include a letter of endorsement from a SIOP professional member, preferably the student’s academic advisor.

 In order to encourage wide participation and a large variety of individuals and institutions involved in the program, an individual can only be involved in one proposal per review cycle.
 In addition, individuals who received a grant within the last 2 years are ineligible.